carlos8f/propagit/README.markdown

   propagit OPTIONS drone

-    Listen to the hub for deploy events to execute commands with environment variables $REPO and $COMMIT set on each deploy.
+    Listen to the hub for deploy events and execute COMMAND with environment variables $REPO and $COMMIT on each deploy.

     --hub        connect to the hub host:port
     --secret     password to use
     --basedir    directory to put repositories and deploys in

-  propagit OPTIONS deploy REPO COMMIT
+  propagit OPTIONS deploy REPO COMMIT [COMMAND...]

     Deploy COMMIT to all of the drones listening to the hub.

     --hub        connect to the hub host:port
     --secret     password to use

   propagit OPTIONS spawn REPO COMMIT [COMMAND...]

     Run COMMAND on all the drones specified by OPTIONS.
-    $PROCESS_ID and $DRONE_ID will be set for every spawned process.
-    Note that $PROCESS_ID is not the system PID value.
+    You can specify environment variables to run with --env.NAME=VALUE.

+    --count      how many to spawn per drone (default: 1) --limit      max processes for commit per drone --errlimit   max respawns to allow in the first 30 seconds (default: 1)

   propagit OPTIONS ps

     List all the running processes on all the drones.

+    --json       output a JSON representation

+  propagit OPTIONS hosts

+    List drones grouped by IP address.

+    --json       output a JSON representation

+  propagit OPTIONS stop [--all | --commit=<hash> | PID PID...]

+    Stop spawned processes on all drones specified by OPTIONS.
+    If --drone is not specified, all drones will be selected.
+    A leading "pid#" will be stripped from PIDs.

+    --all        stop all processes on each selected drone --commit     stop processes by commit hash on each selected drone
 ```

 methods